-- ob.
+\ \\\\ ob.
 Levit.
 20, v.
 27.

-^{} Mount Cassius, to the foot of which the inundation of the Nile extended, a little above the ancient City of Pelusium or the modern Damietta, derives its name from a word which signifies the bound or term of this inundation; and the sandy coast near it was called Cassiobe for the same reason.
-And it was because the lake Sirbon, or Sirbonis, which is near it, was still full of the remains of the inundation when Egypt was quite dry, that it was said Python had gone to die in this lake.
-It was moreover so full of bitumen and of oily or combustible maters, that it was imagined that Jupiter had their pierced him with a thunderbolt, which filled all the great morass with sulpher. sulpher.
+Mount Cassius, to the foot of which the inundation of the Nile extended, a little above the ancient city of Pelusium, or the modern Damietta. derives its name from a word which signifies the bound, or term, of this inundation: and the sandy coast near it was called Cassiobe, for the same reason.
+And it was because the lake Sirbon, or Sirbonis, which is near it, was still full of the remains of the inundation when Egypt was quite dry that it was said Python had gone to die in this lake.
+It was moreover so full of bitumen and of oily or combustible matters, that it was imagine I that Jupiter had there pierced him with a thunderbolt, which filled all the great morass with sulphur.